Fancy Homegrown Potatoes For Your Christmas Dinner? – Follow Our Christmas Potato Guide To Get Them

 First, fill the bag with a layer of compost, about 5 cm high.

-Then place 4-5 seed potatoes in one layer, spacing them well apart from each other and make sure that they eyes of the seed potatoes ‘look up’.
-Cover them with another lawyer of compost, again about 5cm high.
+Then place 4-5 seed potatoes in one layer, spacing them well apart from each other, and make sure that the eyes of the seed potatoes ‘look up’.
+Cover them with another layer of compost, again about 5cm high.
 Give them a good soak through.

 I have used this method and would genuinely give it my highest recommendation.
 You can get a huge crop out of a small bag.